 Each fall, 8th Grade Career Pathway Fairs allow eighth graders in Rutherford County to preview Career & Technical Education (CTE) pathways available to study in high school.
 Students select four pathways they are interested in studying at their zoned high school.
 Then, students rotate to rooms to learn from industry professionals, high school CTE teachers, and high school students enrolled in the pathway of study.
 Students not only gain knowledge about jobs in certain career fields, but also learn how participating in a pathway can be beneficial to college and career plans.

 Technology skills are critical to our community and future, as Rutherford County is expected to grow more than 10,000 STEM jobs in the next 10 years.
-From coding to robotics to 3D printing, Rutherford Works Code Camps are designed to help students explore various aspects of technology.
+From coding to robotics to 3D printing, Rutherford Works Summer Camps are designed to help students explore various aspects of technology.
 Our goal is to teach students to utilize the technology that exists today so they will be able to comfortably incorporate it into their future careers.
-Rutherford Works Code Camps are week-long camps held in various locations around the county throughout the months of June & July.
+Rutherford Works Summer Camps are week-long camps held in various locations around the county throughout the months of June & July.

 Rutherford County business leaders, K-12 educators, and post-secondary partners unite to form the Rutherford Works Career Pathway Partnership.
 This online directory follows the structure of Career and Technical Education (CTE) pathways and acts as a resource to both the professional looking for volunteer opportunities within the classroom and the educator seeking workforce partners to host field trip tours, speak in classrooms, or otherwise inspire the future workforce.